awsdocs/amazon-workdocs-user-guide/doc_source/web_share_link.md

 **To share a link**

-1. In the web client, open the folder that contains the folder or file\.
+1. In the web client, select the folder or file to share\.

-1. Choose the **Share a Link** icon\.
+1. Choose **Share**, **Share a link**\.

-1. In the **Share a Link** dialog box, copy the URL that is displayed by selecting it\.
+1. In the dialog box, copy the link to your clipboard for sharing\.

 1. \(Optional\) Choose **Edit link settings** to set the following settings:
 **Enable link**
 Choose **On** or **Off**\.
-**Expiration date**
+**Set expiry date**
-Type the date when the link expires\.
+Choose the date when the link expires\.
 The link expires at midnight of the specified date\.
-**4\-digit passcode**
+**4 digit access code**
-Type a 4\-digit numeric passcode that link recipients must enter for content access\.
+Enter a 4\-digit access code that link recipients must enter to access the content\.
 **Access**
 Choose **Anyone can view** \(file links only\), **View only \- internal**, or **View & comment \- internal**\.